-From Jennifer on September 8th, 2009 in Green Remodeling
+From Dean Dowd on September 08, 2009 in Green Remodeling

 As luck would have it, Lunatic Construction now furnishes Legos that they call LunaBlocks, just in case any of us wacky adults never got in enough Lego building time in our youth.
 The blocks come in glass, metal, soft and pillow textures to allow for the construction of anything from coffee tables to loveseats.

 Although Im pretty sure my level of home décor and sophistication is far beyond wanting to see Lego Land in my living room, my kids would really dig building-block beds, tables and bookshelves in their room.

 One of the coolest features of the Lunatic collection is that you just order the pieces and construct your own creation.
 It truly is Lego-building.
 Whats even greater is that just like your little ones, when you tire of your creation or find that it isnt as stable or cool as youd originally thought, you can simply reshape it into another design.
 One day its a table for doing homework, the next day its a shoe rack.